 One thing not mentioned above above is the argument for on-road vs. off-road because that is down to where the car will be run.
 On-road cars can only be run on flat-ish surfaces such as pavements and roads, but you can also use them on dirt tracks, BMX tracks and some skate parks.
 Whereas off-road cars can do all that plus everything and anything else such as jumps, backflips and much more!

-You may be thinking that off-road is got to be the only sensible route as they can go everywhere and do anything.
+You may be thinking that off-road has got to be the only sensible route as they can go everywhere and do anything.
 But on-road cars do have some benefits over off-road cars.
-If your main aim is to go as fast as possible, then on-road is the way to go (the current World Record is somewhere near 200mph for an on-road car and just over 100mph for an off-road car).
+If your main aim is to go as fast as possible, then on-road is the way to go (the current World Record is now over 200mph for an on-road car and just over 100mph for an off-road car).
 Their lightweight and compact nature enables a lower centre of gravity, a more aerodynamically friendly body-shell assists in getting top speeds, the smoother nature of the running surface means less wear and tear, and they tend to be cheaper too – in the beginning at least.

 We hope this basic guide has provided you with some information about the world of RC Cars and answered a few questions you may of had.
 If there are still any unanswered questions you have or want to know more information about a particular car or cars, please get in touch!